 Materials make up everything around us and their properties are critical to the performance of any system or device where they are used.
 Almost every aspect of modern society is touched by a technology made possible by advances in materials.
-Mobile phones, catalytic converters, light-emitting diodes (LEDs), solar cells, optical fibres and smart window materials are all examples of modern technology based upon tailored materials.
+Mobile phones, light-emitting diodes (LEDs), solar cells, catalytic converters, optical fibres and smart window materials are all examples of modern technology based upon tailored materials.
 Since the properties of a material (which determine its function) are determined both by its structure, constituents and the way that the material is assembled, the study of materials involves many different approaches.
-Materials science is inherently multidisciplinary and relies often on both theoretical modelling and on experimental characterisation.
+Materials science is inherently multidisciplinary and often relies on both theoretical modelling and experimental characterisation.